Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

 • Allow both internal and external users to access historical GTFS data sets

-• Ability for TfNSW data scientists to perform advanced analytics and run machine learning experiments in a cost-efficient manner on operational data
+• Enable TfNSW data scientists to perform advanced analytics and run machine learning experiments in a cost-efficient manner on operational data

-• The data platform must allow data discovery, have built-in monitoring and cost management tools
+• Support data discovery, with built-in monitoring and cost management tools

 • Ensure data privacy and security, with robust governance controls supported by the platform

-• Ability to deliver insights from these systems to the organization in an automated, interactive, and near real-time manner
+• Deliver insights to the organization in an automated, interactive, and near real-time manner

 ODL Data Foundation ready for Advanced Analytics